sher-ocs-79/Ajax-Commander/README.md

 Ajax-Commander
 ==============

-Ajax handler for an iterative request to the server
+Ajax handler for a single or iterative request to the server